 Students are assessed throughout the year by the class teacher.
-Standardised tests, school based tests and class work all form part of student assessment.
-In June and December, the school will send a report home on your child's progress.
+National assessments (NAPLAN), school-based tests and class work all form part of the student assessment schedule.
+In June and December, the school will send a formal report home on your child's progress.
 In term one, an invitation for a parent/teacher interview will take place.